What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Try going to and having meals where locals do.
 This way you will support the local economy and will enjoy an authentic local atmosphere.

-We all know that touristic places are mostly fine-tuned and very much overpriced.
+We all know that mass tourism places are mostly fine-tuned and very much overpriced.

 Do not avoid local street food

 Don’t eat anything that looks unsanitary though to avoid stomach problems.
-Common sense helps here a lot.
+Common sense helps here a lot here.

 Is locally grown good better?